3willows/Zubin-baseline/README.md

-A game of Rock Paper Sciessors Lizard Spock (from Big Bang Theory).
+Simple game of Rock Paper Sciessors Lizard Spock (from Big Bang Theory).

 The rules are as follows:-